 For the whole of eternity everything that occurred happened all at once and forever, except there was money to be made in the here and now.

 “As their rational position has been undermined to such a degree the rational character can only resort to an irrational reaction.
 While this may indeed result in an expression of anger or frustration (at having been exposed as immoral and therefore irrational), the more extreme their immoral act, the more it creates a temporary if not permanent state of mental illness.
 The rational individual has transgressed their own self-imposed laws and thereby thrust themselves head-first into a foreign territory they do not understand or appreciate, a place in which the non-rational holds sway over and above the rational and is therefore by definition outside any question of morality, even though the person has only entered this territory on the basis of a rational concern, that being the question of their morality or immorality.
 They have admitted to their wrongdoing, at least to themselves, because the facts have shown it, yet at the same time they cannot account for it because in the realm of the non-rational there is no such thing and right and wrong are from the realm of the rational.”

 Censoring love was easy.
 All it required was disdain for the unfortunate, the soft, hollow hypocrisy of compliance and compromise with those values that made a religion out of classroom politics.
 The essential nature of the situation was that it had none, except that electricalised thought equalled abstract numbers.
-To devise love out of nature was intrinsic to the anthropomorphic urge, to relate to it as if it were human.
+To devide nature was intrinsic to the anthropomorphic urge, to relate to it as if it were human.